Master of Arts in Arts Therapy (Clinical) Course Outline

-The Whitecliffe programme offers a spectrum of approaches to Arts Therapy.
+The Whitecliffe programme offers a spectrum of approaches to Arts Therapy, stretching between two poles:

-- ‘The arts as therapy’ or arts psychotherapy, which involves using the arts within psychotherapy as a powerful mode of expression and means of healing.
+- 'The Arts in Therapy', or arts psychotherapy, which involves using the arts within the psychotherapeutic relationship as a powerful mode of expression and agent of change.

-Held four times annually to enable students to:
+Intensive weekend and 4-5 day seminars are held between four and six times annually to enable students to:

 - Engage in theoretical and experiential learning with faculty, peers, and local and international practitioners.

-- Participate in group process and self-reflexive practices
+- Participate in group processes and self-reflexive practices.

 - Build clinical, research, and presentation skills.